Grants reference

 - CLI reference — Full CLI command reference, including

-moat grantsubcommands - agent.yaml reference — All
+moat grantsubcommands - moat.yaml reference — All

-agent.yamlfields, includinggrantsandmcp - Provider YAML reference — Schema for YAML-defined credential providers
+moat.yamlfields, includinggrantsandmcp - Provider YAML reference — Schema for YAML-defined credential providers